Clock API

 setTimelineStyle

-All onBeat, schedule, and every callbacks are automatically visualized in the Timeline Viewer when it's open.
-Each node gets a unique color, and you'll see markers for upcoming events and brief flash animations when they fire.
+Patchies shows all onBeat, schedule, and every callbacks in the Timeline Viewer when it is open.
+Each node gets a unique color.

-Use setTimelineStyle to customize how this node appears in the Timeline Viewer.
+Use setTimelineStyle to change how this node appears in the Timeline Viewer.

 // Set a custom color for this node in the timeline